We have created the Memorial Garden to

 How will the garden be maintained?

-Arrangements for the use of the Memorial Garden are to be made through the Pastor(s) or by calling the church office.
+Arrangements for the use of the Memorial Garden are to be made through the Pastor(s) or by contacting the church office via email or calling 856-983-0607.
 A registry form must be completed prior to the interment.